David Penn - Illusionist Wins Britain Does Variety

 David performed three large scale illusions in his act including an incredible, modern version of the 'Sawing A Lady In Half' effect using clear boxes!
 The acts incredible finale featured David's assistant Juliet, being shackled and locked in a tank under water.
 In a split second the performers changed places and received a prolonged standing ovation from the six hundred strong audience.

 "It was certainly a career highlight.
 To win such a well respected competition in the entertainment industry is truly an honor."
-The illusionist said after receiving the trophy and a cheque for one thousand pounds.
+David said after receiving the trophy and a cheque for one thousand pounds.

-Jack Applebaum, a well respected television director, who also judged the competition said: "The standard was very high indeed but the illusionist David Penn was just incredible!
+Jack Applebaum, a well respected television director, who also judged the competition said: "The standard was very high indeed but David Penn was just incredible!
 Where has this guy been hiding?"